 Who will be watching my audition?

 All panel members have experienced auditions and understand that you may be nervous.
-They suggest you act naturally and ask any questions if you feel unsure.
+They will make you feel at ease and will encourage you to ask any questions if you are unsure.

 What are you looking for in a potential student?

-Most importantly, we look for enthusiasm, growth potential and a positive attitude.
+Most importantly, we look for physical capability, enthusiasm, growth potential and a positive attitude.

 How do the performing arts courses differ from others?

-Our courses have been specifically designed over a number of years to produce highly versatile performers for the cruise ship, resort parks and musical theatre industry.
+Our courses have been specifically created and designed over a number of years aimed at producing highly versatile performers for the cruise ship, resort parks and musical theatre industry.
 This is achieved by ensuring dance as the core subject combined with vocal and acting.
 Both the Diploma and Advanced Diploma qualifications contain a wide variety of dance genres to provide graduates an advantage when auditioning in their chosen pathway.

 Do I have to pay for the course upfront and is there any assistance?

-No, you are not required to pay the entire course fees upfront.
-You can elect to pay your course fees per term, monthly or fortnightly by EFT or credit card.
-All full-time students can apply for Youth Allowance, Austudy or Abstudy and are eligible for concession cards.
+You are not required to pay the entire course fees upfront.
+You may elect to pay your course fees per term, monthly or fortnightly by EFT or credit card.
+All full-time students may be eligible to apply for Youth Allowance, Austudy or Abstudy.
+Concession cards are also available for full-time students.

 When will I hear back from you?